 \subsubsection{Temporal Coupling (Synchronization)}

-The original communication mo\-del between software entities (in a {\em sequential} and {\em centralized} world) is the {\em procedural} or {\em functional call} with {\em return} of a {\em value}.
+The original communication mo\-del between software entities (in a sequential and centralized world) is the procedural or functional call, with return of a value.
 The sender activity is {\em suspended} during the processing of the request by the receiver.
-A direct transposition into a {\em concurrent} setting sticks to these principles, with the sender waiting for the call to be completed -- this is referred to as {\em synchronous} transmission.
-A direct transposition into a {\em distributed setting} is represented by the RPC ({\em Remote Procedure Call}), also synchronous.
+A direct transposition into a concurrent setting sticks to these principles, with the sender waiting for the call to be completed -- this is referred to as {\em synchronous} transmission.
+A direct transposition into a distributed setting is represented by the RPC ({\em Remote Procedure Call}), also synchronous.

-The actor model \cite{aghalivreacteurs} introduces an {\em asynchronous} mode of communication as its foundation, i.e. without waiting for the message to be processed -- and before that, to be received -- by the receiver.
-Asynchronous communication is more appropriate to a concurrent or/and distributed setting (due to the potential {\em latency} of the communication network, this avoids waiting for the delivery of the message to the receiver, as well as its availability to process it).
+The actor model introduces an {\em asynchronous} mode of communication as its foundation, i.e. without waiting for the message to be processed -- and before that, to be received -- by the receiver.
+Asynchronous communication is more appropriate to a concurrent or/and distributed setting (due to the potential latency of the communication network, this avoids waiting for the delivery of the message to the receiver, as well as its availability to process it).
 Therefore, the actor model assumes the existence of a {\em mailbox} for each actor, which will store the messages in the order of the arrival (FIFO type discipline).
 The actor model thus introduces some {\em temporal decoupling} between {\em sending}, {\em receiving}, {\em processing start}, and {\em processing completion} of the message.
-As indicated in Section~\ref{section:transfert:donnees}, some actor-based languages, such as ABCL, can provide both {\em one-way asynchronous} and {\em two-way synchronous communication \cite{abcloopsla86}.
-Another mode provided by actor languages and ABCL is a promise/anticipation of the response -- often named {\em future}\footnote{Future is a type of {\em eager evaluation}, also coined as {\em wait by necessity} \cite{caromel:concurrent:eiffel:cacm:93}, the exact opposite of {\em lazy evaluation}.} --, which we will not develop here, see \cite{abcloopsla86}).
-Note that Scala is an example of a programming language that integrates {\em functional}, {\em object-oriented}, and {\em actor} programming \cite{bookscala10}.
-Last, for an analysis about the different ways of mapping the object-oriented programming model to {\em concurrent} and {\em distributed} programming requirements, please refer, e.g., to \cite{cdoopacmsurveys98} or \cite{opr:tsi:96}.
+As explained in Section~\ref{section:transfert:donnees}, some actor-based languages, such as ABCL, can provide both one-way asynchronous and two-way synchronous communication \cite{abcloopsla86}.
+Another mode provided by actor languages and ABCL is a promise/anticipation of the response, often named {\em future}.
+It corresponds to {\em eager evaluation} (also coined as {\em wait by necessity} in \cite{caromel:concurrent:eiffel:cacm:93}), the actual exact opposite of {\em lazy evaluation}.
+Scala is an example of a programming language which integrates functional, object-oriented, and actor programming \cite{bookscala10}.
+Last, for an analysis about the different ways of mapping the object-oriented programming model to concurrent and distributed programming requirements, please refer, e.g., to \cite{cdoopacmsurveys98} or \cite{opr:tsi:96}.